 Code 400-level courses are the most intense courses offered at Code Fellows.
 Students come in with various backgrounds and leave with the training and skills they need to excel as professional software developers.
 Code 401 courses require prior experience in software development, whether through preceding Code Fellows courses, self-study, or on-the-job training.

 Students will learn to write clean, well-tested, advanced Python code using industry-standard software engineering patterns.
-They will study the foundational structures of networked programming, from sockets and protocols to advanced frameworks such as Django, Flask, and Pyramid.
-Learn More »
+They will study the foundational structures of programming, from object-oriented principles to advanced topics such as Django, Docker, and Data Science.

 While every day is a little different, students can expect consistency.
 Half of the day, Monday through Friday, students are in class learning to code through lectures, in-class assignments, and live coding sessions.
 The other half of the day (or more) is spent in lab time, getting specialized attention from instructors and TAs and honing development skills—all preparation to land a high-paying job as a software developer.
 Four Fridays are dedicated to project presentations and our Career Development Curriculum, which prepares students for their job search.